uhafner/warnings-ng-plugin-devenv/README.md

 ### Changing analysis model without adding new API methods

-If you have only changes in the analysis-model module (and you added no new API methods) then you need to rebuild the maven module `analysis-model.jar` and afterwards rebuild the associated Jenkins wrapper plugin analysis-model-api-plugin.
+If you have only changes in the analysis-model module (and you added no new API methods) then you need to rebuild and install the maven module `analysis-model.jar` and afterwards rebuild the associated Jenkins wrapper plugin `analysis-model-api-plugin`.
 This plugin then needs to be deployed into the Jenkins instance.

-For this process the script
+To simplify this process run the script `./go.sh` in the `analysis-model` module, it will install the module `analysis-model.jar` in your local maven repository.
+Then this script
+will build the actual plugin and deploy it into the Jenkins instance.

 ### Changing the warnings plugin